History of Nintendo: Wii U

-In the U.S., demand appeared high for the Wii U after its launch in November 2012; on Black Friday that month, the system almost sold out among retailer GameStop's 3,000 U.S. locations.
-GameStop president Tony Bartel said, “I think people are starving for innovation, and Wii U is giving them that innovation."
-By January 2013, sales had slowed, and Iwata admitted that "[by] the end of the Christmas season, it wasn't as though stores in the U.S. had no Wii U left in stock, as it was when Wii was first sold in that popular boom.
-But sales are not bad, and I feel it's selling steadily."
-By then, Nintendo had sold 600,000 Wii U units in Japan, and 400,000 in the U.S.; the latter was 200,000 lower than the Wii in the same period after their American launches.
-This was less than Nintendo expected, and the company reduced their sales outlook for the Wii U, as well as the 3DS.
-For the first quarter of 2013, Wii U sales continued to slump, and in April, Nintendo posted a second consecutive annual loss.
+The Wii U had high demand at its American launch in 2012; on Black Friday, it almost sold out among retailer GameStop's 3,000 U.S. locations.
+Sales slowed by 2013; 600,000 units had sold in Japan, and 400,000 in the U.S. The latter was 200,000 lower than the Wii in the same period after their U.S. launches.
+Iwata admitted that "[by] the end of the Christmas season, it wasn't as though stores in the U.S. had no Wii U left in stock, as it was when [the Wii launched]."
+While he stated "sales are not bad, and I feel it's selling steadily", Nintendo recognized it was not meeting sales expectations, and reduced their sales outlook for the Wii U as well as the 3DS.
+Wii U sales continued to slump, and Nintendo posted a second consecutive annual loss in 2013.

-Many industry analysts later claimed that consumer disinterest in the Wii U resulted from confusing marketing.
-Jason Schreier later wrote for Kotaku that the system was poorly marketed from its start; he labeled its introduction at E3 2011 "perhaps the worst hardware reveal in modern history", as Nintendo's promotional material only referred to the GamePad as a "new controller" instead of a part of a new console, leaving many to assume the Wii U was a tablet peripheral for the Wii, rather than the Wii's successor.
-At a company meeting in April 2013, Iwata acknowledged that many believed the Wii U was either a Wii peripheral, or a new console which is still "just Wii with a pad for games", adding: "we feel deeply responsible for not having tried hard enough to have consumers understand the product."
+Analysts later claimed that consumer disinterest in the Wii U resulted from confusing marketing.
+Jason Schreier later wrote for Kotaku that the system was poorly marketed from its start, labeling its E3 2011 presentation "perhaps the worst hardware reveal in modern history", as Nintendo mainly referred to the GamePad as a "new controller" instead of a part of a new console, leaving many to assume the Wii U was a tablet peripheral for the Wii, rather than its successor.
+In 2013, Iwata said Nintendo had not "tried hard enough to have consumers understand the product."
+A weak 13 million units were ultimately sold by the end of Wii U manufacturing in 2017.
+However, the 3DS was a gradual success, having sold 75 million units by the end of its manufacturing in 2020.

+Nintendo Direct

+In 2011, Nintendo debuted their "Nintendo Direct" presentations: periodic online video broadcasts detailing upcoming game releases on Nintendo consoles or announcing new games or hardware.
+These presentations are still released as of 2026.
+Microsoft and Sony followed suit by making similar video series for Xbox and PlayStation news.

 YouTube copyright claims

-In May 2013, Nintendo started copyright claiming "Let's Play" videos of their games on YouTube—claiming future advertising revenue generated by video recordings of gameplay, which had until then gone to whoever uploaded it.
+In 2013, Nintendo started copyright claiming "Let's Play" videos of their games on YouTube—claiming future advertising revenue generated by video recordings of gameplay, which had until then gone to whoever uploaded it.
 Claiming copyright on a YouTube video via a "Content ID Match" had been done previously—by the owners of music and film IPs to receive revenue from song uploads or movie clips on the site—but Nintendo's decision to do so for Let's Plays was controversial.
 Many in the gaming community argued that gameplay was, in this context, created by the person who performed it, and thus not the financial property of Nintendo.
-Nintendo started removing their claims in June 2013.
+Nintendo soon removed their claims.